 The power of inserting verbatims into your copy

-At this point if you’re wondering how important taking out the actual words your prospects and customers are using, think again.
-Joanna Wiebe of CopyHackers who trained me in conversion copywriting and has taught this uber helpful technique of message mining to countless others, A/B tested a headline for a rehab center in which she swiped the copy directly from a book review on addiction.
+Joanna Wiebe of CopyHackers, who trained me in conversion copywriting, famously used message mining to great success with a headline for a rehab center.
+She swiped the copy directly from a book review on addiction.

-While not taken from a survey response, the premise was the same: find out what your ideal target audience needs to hear and the language those people need to hear it in to trip their triggers.
+While not taken from a survey response, the premise was the same: Find out what your ideal target audience needs to hear and the language in which they think about it to trigger a response.

-Step 3: Analyze and find the gaps in your copy
+Step 3: Analyze to find the gaps in your copy.

-Start analyzing all the voice of customer data you pulled out from your survey responses by going back through each column and making note of the recurring themes.
-Chances are you’ll start to find a pattern.
+Start analyzing all the voice-of-customer data you pulled from your survey responses.
+Go back through each column and note recurring themes.
+Chances are, you’ll start to find a pattern.

-Let’s say you’re finding over and over again under your Hesitations/Anxieties column that respondents almost didn’t purchase your product because they couldn’t see how it would positively impact their business.
+Let’s say you find over and over again under your “Hesitations/Anxieties” column that respondents almost didn’t purchase your product because they couldn’t see how it would positively impact their business.

-Since that concern loomed large in your recent customers’ minds, you can bet it’s a concern for those visitors who left without buying.
-And, you’ll want to make sure you address it on your site (see the example coming up for how to do this.)
+Since that concern loomed large in recent customers’ minds, you can bet it’s a concern for visitors who left without buying.
+Make sure you address it on your site.
+(There’s an example in the case study below.)

 Keep a tally going for your columns.
-Then, grab the top 3 or 4 messages from each and either drop them into a new document or grab this Google doc I created. available for download.
+Then, grab the top three or four messages from each and either drop them into a new document or copy this Google Doc I created.

-To find the gaps in your existing copy, it’s time to compare what’s on the page with what your visitors are saying.
+To find gaps in your existing copy, compare what’s on the page with what your visitors are saying.